antitree/bsidesroc/content/tickets/trainingday.md

 draft = false
 +++

-BSidesROC Training Day is a complementary event the day before the main conference.
-We've set up a full day of training opportunities for students in various subjects.
+BSidesROC Training Day is a all day event on April 13th, independent of the main conference.
+We've set up a full day of training opportunities for students in various subjects and hosted at RIT.

 Tickets go on sale March 2nd at 12:00PM ET.
 In the meantime, click on the link below to learn about classes, prices, and location.